 y = Year

-ddd = Displays the day in abreviated format.
+ddd = Displays the day of the week as an abbreviated word.
 Example: Sat

-dddd = Displays the day as a full word.
+dddd = Displays the day of the week as a full word.
 Example: Saturday

 M = Displays the month as a number.
 Example: 8

-MMM = Displays the month in abreviated format.
+MMM = Displays the month as an abbreviated word.
 Example: Aug

 MMMM = Displays the month as a full word.
 Example: August

-y = Displays the years last two numbers.
+yy = Displays the last two numbers in the year.
 Example: 11

-yyy = Displays the year in full.
-Example: Aug
+yyyy = Displays the year in full.
+Example: 2011

-If we wanted our date to display as Saturday, August 20, 2011 i would change the “Short Date:” field to:
+If we wanted our date to display as Saturday, August 20, 2011, we would change the “Short Date:” field to:

 dddd, MMMM dd, yyyy